 Roosts – As darkness falls in autumn, some harriers roost communally in reed beds, marshes or on heaths.
 With up to a dozen birds milling over the roost site as darkness sets in, this is one of our finest but increasingly rare wildlife spectacles.

 Migratory movements - Most hen harriers leave the moor in early autumn, moving south to lowland farmland and coastal marshes.
 Some of Scotland’s birds, mainly males, migrate to France and Spain in the winter – we are using satellite tracking to reveal these movements.

 Conservation – Scotland has the bulk of the British population.
-Unfortunately, there is a long history of persecution of hen harriers, especially on grouse moors where they take young grouse.
+Unfortunately, there is a long history of persecution of hen harriers, especially on grouse moors where they take young grouse, in addition to other prey.
 By the end of the 19th Century hen harriers were found only in Orkney and the Hebrides, where they were not persecuted.
 The return of the birds to the mainland was slow, with the population reaching a peak in the 1960s and 70s.

 Nesting facts – Hen harriers lay 4-6 eggs during late April–May.
 Incubation lasts 30 days, and their young fledge in 28-32 days, beyond which they depend on their parents for a further month.

 Acknowledgements.
 We are grateful to Laurie Campbell for supplying the images of hen harriers which are copyright of www.lauriecampbell.com and cannot be reproduced without his permission, and to the RSPB for providing us with video footage.
 We thank you for taking the trouble to help us with this work.